pedrojunqueira/da-100/README.md

 - Bookmarks is used to save states of the data you want to come back.
 Can be a filter or unfilter data

-- Power Bi visuals allow you to (click elipsis)
+- Power Bi visuals allow you to (click ellipsis)
 	- add a commend
 	- export data (table or underlying data: depends on sys adm permissions and settings)
-	- Visual table (visualize table of charch data)
+	- Visual table (visualize table of the chart data)
 	- Spotlight (show just selected chart and hiding all other elements
 	- Sort (Sort by date or category depending on what is selected on axis)

 - Drill through
-	- Create a new report page (tab) and add a drill trhough filter
+	- Create a new report page (tab) and add a drill through filter
 	- Automatically all visuals with the drill through filter will then take the filter and pass to drill through page (detail)
-	- To access drill trhough right click the visuals
+	- To access drill through right click the visuals

 - Conditional formatting
-	- Conditional formatting apply to fields and measureas
+	- Conditional formatting apply to fields and measures
 	- Click on down arrow in the visual value and select option to condition format

 - Apply slicing, filtering, and sorting
 	- Filter only work in reports NOT Dashboard`
 	- Slicers are added in report so end users can filter the report
 	- Putting slicer next to visuals make user experience better to filter visuals
-	- Slicer does not support input fields or drillthrough features
+	- Slicer does not support input fields or drill through features
 	- Slicer list have the options
 		- Single select:
 		- Multi-select: Use control to select more than on